 - The proliferation of fake green awards.
-Many of them emerge to please the ego of companies that want to continue business as usual, while benefiting from opportunities presented by sustainability-talk.
-A good way to distinguish is to ask whether awards incorporate on-site evaluation.
+Many of them emerge to please the ego of companies that want to continue business as usual while benefiting from opportunities presented by sustainability-talk.
+A good way to distinguish is to ask whether awards incorporate an on-site evaluation.

 Let me share two examples of how marketing campaigns can be facilitator or inhibitor of more sustainable tourism.

 The first example is the state of Kerala in India, which has branded itself as “God’s Own Country” and through its 2014 award-winning responsible travel marketing campaign, “When the World Comes to Kerala, New Worlds Open Up”.
 Kerala has experienced growth in visitor numbers, both domestic and foreign, since 2008 because of branding and marketing itself as a responsible destination.
 And these visitors are encouraged to consume authentic cultural products offered in the destination.

 On the other hand, New Zealand, with its “100% Pure” campaign has attracted criticism from media and travellers around the globe as greenwash, and that the campaign is not genuine about the true state of the natural environment in the country.
 New Zealand has recently reframed the “100% Pure” campaign to refer to culture, its people and the uniqueness of the experiences one might have when visiting the country.